Meats, Mexican & Tex-Mex, Stews

 IMG_5420

-The Cannolis, Ditalini’s sister Gina and her husband Lengua, visited over Christmas, bringing with them venison from deer hunter country, upstate Michigan.
-The other day I pulled out a package of ground venison out of the freezer and decided to do something with it.
+The Cannolis, Ditalini’s sister Gina and her husband Lengua, visited over Christmas, bringing with them venison from upstate Michigan.
+The other day I took a package of ground venison out of the freezer and decided to do something with it.
 Chili sounded about right, and I quickly found an interesting recipe on the net, attributed to an Alabama man named David Rainier.

 • Difficulty: easy